Kim Nam-joo (actress): Career

 Kim won fourth place in a talent search by broadcaster SBS in 1994, and quickly became a popular television star in her twenties.
 Her characters in the hit TV series City Men and Women (1996), Model (1997), The Boss (1999) and Her House (2001), made her the epitome of a sophisticated, urban career woman in 1990s Korea.
 But after Her House, Kim went into semi-retirement, only appearing in lucrative commercials, mostly for cosmetics and luxury goods.
 She married actor Kim Seung-woo in 2005, and for several years she lived as a full-time housewife and mother.

-In 2007, she stretched some acting muscle opposite Sol Kyung-gu in Voice of a Murderer, about the tormenting and ultimately unsuccessful attempts of two parents to bring their kidnapped son back home.
+In 2007, she stretched some acting muscle opposite Sul Kyung-gu in Voice of a Murderer, about the tormenting and ultimately unsuccessful attempts of two parents to bring their kidnapped son back home.
 Based on the true story of a nine-year-old child found dead in 1991, the film faithfully follows the harrowing 44-day quest to find the missing boy.

 Kim made a successful television comeback in Queen of Housewives (also known as My Wife is a Superwoman) in 2009.
 A comedy drama that depicts the life of housewives who devote their entire lives to their husbands' success, it became one of the most-watched shows during its run, topping Korea's TV ratings charts for three consecutive weeks.
 It also created new trends among married women in terms of confidence, fashion and makeup.
 Kim's character Chun Ji-ae was once the most popular girl in high school, and she's determined to help her smart but clueless husband climb the corporate ladder once she realizes that he is an underperformer at work.
 Chun meets her match, however, when she discovers that his boss is the husband of her high school frenemy.
 Her portrayal of a modern Korean housewife won Kim numerous accolades.